 LOGE AB is a small, dynamic company with offices in Sweden and Germany.
 We develop software for combustion simulations and we have an international customer base.
-Our main products are LOGEresearch, LOGEengine and LOGEapi.
+Our main products are LOGEsoft and LOGEfuel.
 At our offices at Ideon, Lund, we are currently four employees.
 We are looking for an engineer interested in physics, programming and combustion to join the team.

 - Excellent English skills are necessary, German is a big plus.